 Number of Lines: Choose how many lines of captions appear on the screen at a time.
 The dropdown menu allows you to choose between the default (2) or 1.

 Flexible Character Limit: Turn on Flexible Character Limit and SyncWords will allow up to 3 additional characters per line, if they lead to more optimal caption segmentation.
-NOTE: If your file format has strict character limits (like SCC) do not turn this on.

 Use Existing Segmentation of Captions: If you have provided SyncWords with an SCC, SRT or transcript that indicates your preferred segmentation, you can select the “Yes” bubble to override the Characters Per Line and Number of Lines settings.